solidoss/solidframe/tutorials/aio_echo/README.md

 ## The code

-First of all here is the include part and the declaration of the scheduler we will be using:
+Let us start with the include part and with the declaration of the scheduler we will be using:

 ```C++
 #include "solid/frame/manager.hpp"